 It’s important, then, to understand how this political context has affected Hamburger.
 But what if the key to understanding his departure is driving a car?
 He talks about the transition to Dallas from running a theater in Portland, Oregon, where he walked, biked, or took cabs everywhere.

-.
+“They really knew me, the cabdrivers in Portland,” he says, “and they told me what people were saying about plays, because people took cabs there.
+It’s the southern tip of a large rural state where people moved to Portland because the services for people who don’t have much money are superb.
 That and Burlington, Vermont—the sidewalks, the health care.
 I loved Portland personally, but I wasn’t sure I was really part of America.
 If you’re doing plays, you want a certain amount of conflict, and Dallas seemed like it was on the cusp.
 I was a very, very late driver.
 When I moved down here, I still didn’t know how to drive, so I was really paralyzed.”

 Wait.
 He didn’t know how to drive, or he didn’t have a car?

 “I learned to drive in Dallas,” he repeats.

 Picture it: the highly civilized New Yorker, brought up on Mahler and Chekhov, never having to acquire the skill that a Southern boy, urban or rural, couldn’t get past the age of 15 without needing to master.
 For Hamburger, it was an adventure, like a 19th-century Boston Brahmin in Wyoming learning to shoot.